akashpundhir/BDD_Framewrok_CP_Project/README.md

 # Introduction
-Framework for Automated tests based on SpecFlow, Selenium, NUnit
+Framework for Automated tests based on SpecFlow, Selenium, NUnit and Reqnroll

 # Pre-requisites